 Willis Lease Finance Corporation with its subsidiaries ("WLFC") is a leading lessor and servicer of commercial aircraft and aircraft engines.
-Our principal business objective is to build value for our shareholders by acquiring commercial aircraft and engines and managing those assets in order to provide a return on investment, primarily through lease rent and maintenance reserve revenues, as well as through management fees earned for managing aircraft engines owned by other parties.
-As of December 31, 2017, we had a total lease portfolio consisting of 225 engines and related equipment, 16 aircraft and 7 other leased parts and equipment with 80 lessees in 43 countries with an aggregate net book value of \$1,342.6 million.
-In addition to our owned portfolio, as of December 31, 2017, we managed a total lease portfolio of 437 engines and related equipment for other parties.
-We also seek, from time to time, to act as a leasing agent of engines for other parties.
+Our principal business objective is to build value for our shareholders by acquiring commercial aircraft and engines and managing those assets in order to provide a return on investment, primarily through lease rent and maintenance reserve revenues, as well as through management fees earned for managing assets owned by other parties.
+As of December 31, 2018, we had a total lease portfolio consisting of 244 engines and related equipment, 17 aircraft and 10 other leased parts and equipment with 81 lessees in 47 countries with an aggregate net book value of \$1,673.1 million.
+In addition to our owned portfolio, as of December 31, 2018, we managed a total lease portfolio of 440 engines, aircraft and related equipment for other parties.